bobfoster/avl-trees/README.md

 The rule is, whenever a node is added or moved up in the course of delete, balanceNode must be called on the parent of the added or moved up node and all the way up the tree to the root.
-Since the tree is usually traversed recursively to add or delete, it is simple to call balanceNode at the conclusion of step back up the stack.
+Since the tree is usually traversed recursively to add or delete, it is simple to call balanceNode before each return.

-(Delete may take a little detour down to the next lower node, but again this is done recursively and balanceNode can be applied at each step up.)
+(Delete may take a little detour down to the next lower node, but again this is done recursively and balanceNode can be applied at each return.)

 Project Code
 ------------